• Skip to main content

 Why You'll Love This Recipe

 If you're a fan of bitters, you've probably tried a few different types that are available commercially.
 But have you ever made your own bitters at home?
-Homemade bitters are not only incredibly delicious, but they're also easy to customize to your own taste.
+Homemade bitters are not only incredibly delicious, but they're also easy to customize to your own tastes.
 And when it comes to walnut bitters, there's no better way to get that perfect flavor than by making them yourself.

 Because homemade bitters are so concentrated, a little goes a long way.
 Start by adding just a few drops to your favorite cocktail or mocktail recipe.
 You can always add more if you want a stronger flavor.
 And since they keep for months (or even years), you'll always have them on hand for when the mood strikes.

 Black walnut hulls: Go for cut and sifted black walnut hulls for the best results.
 Black walnut hulls not only add a wholly unique flavor, which is a great addition to cocktails and mocktails, but also great medicinal benefits.
-One of black walnut’s most unique properties is its ability to eliminate parasites from the intestines by way of not only its hearty tannins content, but also a natural non-toxic herbicide known as juglone.
+One of the black walnut’s most unique properties is its ability to eliminate parasites from the intestines by way of not only its hearty tannins content, but also a natural non-toxic herbicide known as juglone.
 Black walnut also has strong anti-fungal properties, making it a great plant to incorporate for those trying to eliminate candida (yeast) from their systems.

 Cinnamon chips: You can find cinnamon chips at most health food stores or online.
-Cinnamon chips are basically just dried, cut and sifted cinnamon bark.
+Cinnamon chips are basically just dried, cut, and sifted cinnamon bark.

 Cloves: Cloves add a warm and spicy flavor to the bitters.
 Use whole cloves for this recipe.